Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: The contextual bandit algorithm and its guarantees

 \section{The \generalfalcon contextual bandit algorithm and its guarantees}

 We present our main algorithm, \generalfalcon (\Cref{alg:general-falcon}) that efficiently deals with large action spaces and general reward function classes in contextual bandit problems using a few calls to offline regression oracles.
+In addition to standard inputs, it also takes in a relaxed coverage function $\overline{\coverage}$, an upper bound of $\coverage$; this is for computational efficiency considerations, as we will discuss shortly.
 The algorithm proceeds in epochs.
-At the beginning of each epoch $m$, we call the offline regression oracle to obtain a reward function estimate $\hat{f}_m$ by minimizing the square loss over data collected in the previous epoch $m-1$ (lines~\ref{line:for}-\ref{line:reg}).
-During epoch $m$, at each step $t$, we use $\hat{f}_m$ together with the observed context $x_t$ to construct an action sampling distribution $p_t$ that solves a minimax minimization problem (Eq.~\eqref{eqn:monster-distn}) (line~\ref{line:doec}).
+At the beginning of each epoch $m \geq 2$, we call the offline regression oracle to obtain a reward function estimate $\hat{f}_m$ by minimizing the square loss over data collected in the previous epoch $m-1$ (lines~\ref{line:for}-\ref{line:reg}); we use the convention that $\hat{f}_1 \equiv 0$.
+During epoch $m$, at each step $t$, we use $\hat{f}_m$ together with the observed context $x_t$ to construct an action distribution $p_t$ that solves a minimax optimization problem (Eq.~\eqref{eqn:monster-distn}) (line~\ref{line:doec}); we will discuss its rationale in the next paragraph.
 We then sample an action $a_t$ from $p_t$ and observe its reward $r_t$ (line~\ref{line:sample}).
 This process is repeated for each round within the epoch, and the algorithm proceeds to the next epoch until the time horizon is reached.